 The two men said they had been provoked into killing the gay man because he made an unwanted sexual advance.

-Manny Conditsis is a senior trial advocate and accredited criminal law specialist who is not surprised when some court outcomes are controversial, or when governments like Victoria find changing laws can produce unintended consequences.
+Manny Conditsis is a Senior Trial Advocate and Accredited Specialist in Criminal Law, is not surprised when some court outcomes are regarded as controversial, or when governments like Victoria, make reactionary law changes that result in unintended consequences.

 The significance of provocation was that manslaughter convictions can produce a wide range of sentencing outcomes, from no jail time to 25 years jail, when compared with murder convictions which carry significant jail sentences.

-Waters argued diminished responsibility after years of control by his boxing trainer father Cec Waters.
+Waters argued that his actions were involuntary after years of manipulation and control by his evil boxing trainer father Cec Waters.

-death?”
-Conditsis said.
+Mr Conditsis went on to say.
 “As a society, isn’t that what we’re asking ourselves, or do we say there are no circumstances?”

-Conditsis said the case of Scott Tindall showed that provocation could produce an outcome that the community would largely accept.
+Mr Conditsis said the case of Scott Tindall showed that provocation could produce an outcome that the community would largely accept.
 He agreed that controversies often followed the application of laws in areas where the community had mixed responses to issues.
-Provocation’s use in domestic violence and homosexual cases produced mixed jury outcomes because of widely differing community views in both areas.
+Provocation’s use in domestic violence and homosexual cases produced mixed jury outcomes because of widely differing community views in both areas, he said.

 Their relationship was described as turbulent.
 Grosse was convicted of assaulting Anderson, and during one of their physical altercations Anderson bit Grosse’s ear.